Health Profession Loans

 During this time, payments are not required and interest does not accrue.

-For questions concerning Health Professions Student Loans please contact:
+For questions concerning the repayment terms of Health Professions Student Loans, please contact:

 Student Account Services

 Health Professions borrowers are entitled to deferments, which allows temporary postponement of payments on the loan.
 The borrower must request a deferment in writing.
 Deferments that are available: